What will be your best appeal? What is most likely to move your target audience off the couch and into your store or website?

 Here is the list of Maslowe's Hierarchy of Need (shttp://en.wikipedia.org/wiki/Abraham_Maslow#Hierarchy_of_needs) that all of us respond to, followed by examples of advertising that appeals to those needs:

-Safety - we need to feel safe.
-Insurance, prescription drugs, tires
+- Safety - we need to feel safe.

-Belonging - love, peer approval, popularity Most beer commercials
+- Belonging - love, peer approval, popularity

-Self esteem - ego, status Luxury cars, King of Beers
+Luxury cars, King of Beers

-Self actualization - going as far as we can given our talent and ability US Army, Be All That You Can Be
+- Self actualization - going as far as we can given our talent and ability

 NOTE: If we think basic needs and/or safety for us and our families are threatened, these needs will override all the other needs.